-CIS 2153: FUNDAMENTALS OF PROGRAMMING
+CIS 2153 : FUNDAMENTALS OF PROGRAMMING

 This course covers the fundamentals of modern programming by introducing students to basic programming techniques, data types, functions, arrays, problem analysis and programming methodologies.
+Credits 3

-ACT Math Score of 17 or Accuplacer Next Generation QAS Score of 249-263 for ethical analysis.
+Lecture Hours 3 Lab Hours 0 Prerequisites ACT Math Score of 17 or Accuplacer Next Generation QAS Score of 249-263

-CIS 2203: COMPUTER ETHICS
+CIS 2203 : COMPUTER ETHICS

-The course introduces the fundamental ethical, legal and social issues and questions in computer science that call
+The course introduces the fundamental ethical, legal and social issues and questions in computer science that call for ethical analysis.